menu

 Also of interest is that West Hempstead has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, West Hempstead is a great place for families with children to consider.
-First of all, many other families with children live here, making West Hempstead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, West Hempstead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+West Hempstead is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, West Hempstead’s overall crime rate is lower than average for the country.

-Despite being a small town, West Hempstead has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In West Hempstead, a lot of people use the train to get to work every day though West Hempstead is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The education level of West Hempstead ranks among the highest in the nation.
 Of the 25-and-older adult population in West Hempstead, 48.93% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.